RStainforth/oca-phd/README.md

     ./configure

 at the command line.
 The script will ask you for the full system path to your newly created RAT envrionment file (see last section) as well as the full system path to a directory you would like LOCAS utilities to temporarily store data (this is used for AV hold-down rope shadowing calculations).
-Ideally this temporary directory should be a 'scratch' disk with plenty of space.  to The configure script will create a new LOCAS environment file 'env_locas.sh' in the top directory.
+This temporary directory should be a 'scratch' disk with plenty of space.
+The configure script will create a new LOCAS environment file 'env_locas.sh' in the top directory.
 When you source this new file, i.e.:

     source env_locas.sh